formester/formester-site/content/blog/google-forms-vs-jotform-the-comparison-everyone-asked-for.md

 ### 1. Form Building and Customization

 **Google Forms:** Provides a simple and user-friendly interface for creating forms.
-While it offers a variety of form-field/question types such as multiple choice, short answer, dropdowns, checkboxes, and more.
+While it offers a variety of form-field/question types such as multiple choice, short answer, dropdowns, checkboxes, and more;

 ![Screenshot showing: Google Forms' Builder Dashboard](/img/google-forms-vs-jotform-3-.png "Google Forms' Builder Dashboard")